 John Robison graduated from Granite High School and the University of Utah, and officiated high school, college and pro football games for 33 years, working an AFC championship game and a national championship game.
 Robison spent 11 years in the NFL and later returned to the college level, working the 2003 title game.
 Robison was a baseball and basketball player at Granite.
 Although he did not play high school football, he quickly developed a feel for the game as a high school coach and moved into officiating.
 In addition to his football work on weekends, he served as a teacher and coach at various schools in Davis County before moving into the district office.

 CLASS OF 2004

-Vranes was a McDonald’s All-American for Skyline High School and an All-American for the 1981 University of Utah team that reached the NCAA Tournament’s Sweet 16.
+Danny Vranes was a McDonald’s All-American for Skyline High School and an All-American for the 1981 University of Utah team that reached the NCAA Tournament’s Sweet 16.
 He played seven seasons in the NBA for Philadelphia and Seattle, making the league’s All-Defensive team in 1985.
 Bernie Bickerstaff, his coach in Seattle, once labeled him a “consummate professional” for his defensive work.
 His best offensive season came in 1983-84 when he averaged 8.4 points in 80 games for the Sonics.
 Vranes would have played in the 1980 Olympics, but the USA boycotted the Games in Moscow.
 He led Skyline to the 1976 and ’77 Class 4A state championships.